Coronavirus information (Planning)

 Any letters submitted are open to be viewed and copied by the applicant or other members of the public and as such cannot be treated as confidential or kept private.
 This is to conform with the requirements of Section 100(1) of the Local Government Act 1972.

 The Council takes into account all representations it receives, but it can only make its decision on planning grounds.

 By law, certain matters must be considered.
 This is not a definitive list but they include:

-- Local Planning Policies - the Oldham Unitary Development Plan (UDP) sets out the Council's planning policies
+- Local Planning Policies - the Oldham Local Plan sets out the Council's planning policies.

 The Council can only take into account those comments that are directly relevant to the planning process such as: